yl2811-cmd/Showheel/wwwroot/story-engl.md

 Each card contains:
 - **Age** / **Type of Perception** / **World Radius**
 - **Scene Seed**: A short description of what happened.
 - **Edmund's Moment**: What did Edmund do in this scene?
 What was his expression?
 What happened between the two people?
 In short, only describe the behavior and body language, not psychological analysis.
-If Edmund was not present, write "absent".
-This field forces the model to read Edmund's emotional presence as an independent dimension, preventing it from being overwhelmed by the perceptual training framework.
+If Edmund was not present, write "absent". **This field forces the model to read Edmund's emotional presence as an independent dimension, preventing it from being overwhelmed by the perception training framework.**
 - **Invisible Chain**: What connection did Anna discover?
 (This item is "None" for pure Joy modules)
 - **The role of an adult**
 - **Emotional Tone**